-Experiment-# Assignment/Experiment Group A: Schematic, Layout and its Simulation (any five) 1 Design a schematic and simple layout for CMOS Inverter, parasitic extraction and simulation.
+Experiment-# Assignment/Experiment Group A: Schematic, Layout and its Simulation (any five) 1 1 Design a schematic and simple layout for CMOS Inverter, parasitic extraction a simulation.
 2 Design a schematic and simple layout for CMOS NAND gate, parasitic extraction and simulation.
-3 Design a schematic and simple layout for CMOS NOR gate, parasitic extraction and simulation.
-4 Design a schematic and simple layout for Full adder.
-5 Design a schematic and simple layout for MUX, DeMUX.
-6 Design a schematic and simple layout for D flip-flop.
-7 Design a schematic and simple layout for simple and complex Boolean expressions.
-8 Design a schematic and simple layout for dynamic logic implementation (Domino logic).
-9 Design a schematic and simple layout for dynamic logic implementation (NORA logic).
-10 Design an ALU or a 4-bit Microprocessor with limited instructions.
-Group B: HD L (Verilog/VHDL) for Digital Circuits and its Implementation on FPGA (any five) 11 Design, Test Bench Creation and Simulation of Full Adder and its FPGA Implementation with display of the sum on 7-Segment Display.
-12 Design, Test Bench Creation and Simulation of Full Subtractor and its FPGA Implementation with display of the difference on 7-Segment Display.
-13 Design, Test Bench Creation and Simulation of 4:1 Mux & 1:4 DeMux and its FPGA Implementation.
-14 Design, Test Bench Creation and Simulation of 4 bit up/down Counter and its FPGA Implementation. $C{\alpha \alpha k'}A$
+3 Design a schematic and simple layout for CMOS NOR gate, parasitic extraction, and simulation.
+4 Design a schematic and simple layout for simple and complex Boolean expressions.
+5 Design and simulation of Full adder.
+6 Design and simulation of MUX, De-MUX.
+7 Design and simulation of the D flip-flop.
+8 Design and simulation of dynamic logic implementation (Domino logic).
+9 Design and simulation of dynamic logic implementation (NORA logic).
+10 Design and simulation of an ALU or a 4-bit Microprocessor with limited instructions.
+Group B: HD L (Verilog/VHDL) for Digital Circuits and its Implementation on FPGA (any five) 11 Design, Test Bench Creation, and Simulation of Full Adder and its FPGA Implementation.
+12 Design, Test Bench Creation, and Simulation of Full Subtractor and its FPGA Implementation.
+13 Design, Test Bench Creation, and Simulation of 4:1 MUX & 1:4 De-MUX and its FPGA Implementation.
+14 Design, Test Bench Creation, and Simulation of 4-bit up/down Counter and its FPGA Implementation.
+15 Design, Test Bench Creation, and Simulation of 4-bit Shift Register and its FPGA Implementation.

-Experiment-# Assignment/Experiment 15 Design, Test Bench Creation and Simulation of 4 bit Shift Register and its FPGA Implementation.
-16 Design of ADC & DAC and their FPGA Implementation.
+Experiment-# Assignment/Experiment 16 Design of ADC & DAC and their FPGA Implementation.
 17 Design of Traffic Light Controller and its FPGA Implementation.
 18 Design of DC Motor and its FPGA Implementation.
 19 Design of Stepper Motor and its FPGA Implementation.
-20 Design of Real Time Clock and its FPGA Implementation.
+20 Design of Real-Time Clock and its FPGA Implementation.

 - T1.
-S.-M. Kang and Y. Leblebici, CMOS Digital Integrated Circuits Analysis and Design, 3rd Edition, TMH, 2002. - T2.
+S. -M. Kang and Y. Leblebici, CMOS Digital Integrated Circuits Analysis and Design, 3rd Edition, TMH, 2002. - T2.
 D. A. Hodges, H. G. Jackson, and R. Saleh, Analysis and Design of Digital Integrated Circuits in Deep Submicron Technology, 3rd International Edition, McGraw Hill Education, 2004.

 - R1.
-J. P. Rabaey, A. P. Chandrakasan, and B.Nikolić, Digital Integrated Circuits: A Design Perspective, 2nd Edition, Pearson Education, 2016. - R2.
+J. M. Rabaey, A. P. Chandrakasan, and B.Nikolić, Digital Integrated Circuits: A Design Perspective, 2nd Edition, Pearson Education, 2016. - R2.
 N. H. E. Weste, D. Harris, and A. Banerjee, CMOS VLSI Design A Circuits and Systems Perspective, 4th Edition, Pearson Education, 2010. - R3.
 R. J. Baker, CMOS Circuit Design, Layout, and Simulation, 3rd Edition, John Wiley & Sons, 2010. - R4.
-D. A. Pucknell and K. Eshraghian, Basic VLSI Design, 3rd Edition, PHI Learning, 1995. - R5.
-J. P. Uyemura, Introduction to VLSI Circuits and Systems, John Wiley & Sons, 2006. - R6.
-W. Wolf, Modern VLSI Design System on Chip Design, 3rd Edition, Pearson Education, 2004.
+D. A. Pucknell and K. Eshraghian, Basic VLSI Design, 3rd Edition, PHI Learning, 1995.